 Kumite means Partner Work or Free Sparring.
 Partner work introduces pre-arranged drills that help you utilise different punches, kicks, blocks and strikes.
 These drills will help you with your free sparing.
 We practice Randori (continuous without stopping) and Sport Kumite (point sparring for competitions).

-Grades are held every three months and are only attemped based on your attendance and skills learnt.
-We recognise exisint grades and depending on your level you might be asked to do an assessment grade based on you r previous experience.
+Grades are held every three months and are only attempted based on your attendance and skills learnt.
+We recognise existing grades and depending on your level of experience you may be asked to do an assessment grade.

 The grade syllabus is traditional, and each belt gradually increases in difficulty.
 The Kyu Grades are 8th Yellow, 7th Orange, 6th Green, 5th Blue, 4th Purple 3rd Brown.
 The time between these grades are at least 3 months depending on your ability and attendance.

 The next two Kyu grades are 2nd Brown with White stripe, 1st Brown Belt with Red stripe.
 The time between these grades is 6 months.
 From 1st Kyu to your Black Belt there is a minimum of 1 year.

 We recognise that many people have previous martial arts experience either in Wado Ryu or other styles or systems.
 However, we must be fair to our existing members and therefore we would ask for proof of grades, certificates or grade books.
 And depending on your level you might be asked to regrade or be assessed over several training sessions before wearing your existing belt.
 This is done on a person to person basis.